nmorse/grapel/README.md

     grapel.edges // an array of all edges in the graph grapel.nodes // an array of all nodes in the graph

+grapel -- the pronouciation of grapple (`grapəl), spelled as pronouced 'grapel'